pospisilboh/Memgraph/Forename/ForenameServer/README.md

 docker-compose up
 ```

-<h1 id="Flask application server on the IBM Cloud Foundry">Flask application server on the IBM Cloud Foundry</h1>
+<h1 id="Flask Application Server on the IBM Cloud Foundry">Flask Application Server on the IBM Cloud Foundry</h1>

 Description how to deploy our Python Flask application server on the IBM cloud foundry environment.